The house used as Siegfried Farnham's home and surgery.

 Having discussed our meal options for the day we decided on soup and fresh bread this evening making life a bit easier for The Chef, and something more substantial for lunch.
 That 'substantial' turned out to be food from a hot counter in the local Spar shop-cum butchers.
 Rosina had lasagne and chips and I had barbecued pulled pork and chips.
 Each portion was plenty big enough and all for just nine pounds.
 I rushed mine a bit, fearful it would get cold (we're ten degrees cooler up here than back home) and my digestive system paid the price for much of the afternoon.

-We now need to return home by the end of the month as we wish to attend the funeral.
-She was a former colleague of Rosina's and her late husband was a colleague of both of us.
+We now need to return home by the end of the month as we wish to attend a funeral.
+The deceased was a former colleague of Rosina's and her late husband was a colleague of both of us.
 This means we'll need to keep a closer eye on what time we spend where.
 To that ends we're going to give places like Amble and Bamburgh a miss as we've been there before and instead will set off for Kielder Forest tomorrow.

 Farewell to the lovely Rose Cottage, our accomodation for our first two visits.